1dayac/Novel-X/README.md

 Path to executables (if executables are not in $PATH) should be provided in path_to_executables_config.json file.

-Python dependencies are listed in requrements.txt file.
-They can be downloded and installed with following command:
+Python dependencies are listed in requirements.txt file.
+They can be downloaded and installed with following command:

 ```
 pip install -r requirements.txt